coredao-org/CoreDAO-Docs/docs/Dev-Guide/core-wallet-config.md

 ### MetaMask Wallet Setup

-We recommend using the [MetaMask web wallet](https://metamask.io/) to connect to Core Testnet.
+We recommend using the [MetaMask web wallet](https://metamask.io/) to connect to Core Testnet2.
 You'll need to install MetaMask and set up your account before you can use it to connect to Core Testnet/Mainnet.
 You can find MetaMask setup instructions here.

 ### Adding Core to MetaMask